-The WHS audit involves interviews by an independent auditor with a cross-section of workers.
+The WHS audit involves interviews by an independent auditor.
 Each interview takes 15 – 30 minutes.
 The audit questions are made available beforehand.
 The auditor may also seek to view evidence to validate particular answers.

 WHS audit results and recommendations for improvements (where warranted) are provided afterwards to the Heads.
 Summary reports of the WHS audit results are provided for senior managers and governance committees.